Lingqi-Meng/Analysis-of-node2vec-random-walks-on-networks/README.md

 * If you need to consider a different network data set, you can

-1. download the empirical data set from the hyperlink above.
+Step 1. download the empirical data set from the hyperlink above or some other sources.

-2. Replace the code in the cell [2] by your target data set.
+Step 2.
+Replace the code in the cell [2] by your target data set.

-3. Restart the kernel in Jupyter notebook.
+Step 3.
+Restart the kernel in Jupyter notebook.